eduardovarella/mycujoo-backend_assignment/README.md

 ## Assumptions
 1) The create table commands are targeting MySQL 5.7
-2) Subject names are being used as table names, replacing "-" character with "_"
+2) Schema names are being used as table names, replacing "-" character with "_"
 3) Every table will have the first column as primary key
 4) "string" field type is being converted to "varchar(255)"
 5) Java and Gradle are already installed and avaible in the PATH environment variable